FancyPixel/moby/README.md

 ## Usage

-Build and run on a device to fel the haptics.
+Build and run on a device to feel the haptics.

 # Author
 Built by [Fancy Pixel](https://fancypixel.it).
 We're available for hire, feel free to contact us!